PGR Supervisor Development Programme

 - Provide examples of and discuss the impact of poor supervisory practices

-Additional workshops are available to support your professional development:-
+These workshops are not part of the PGR Supervisor Development Programme, but are available to support your professional development:

 Supporting PGRs with Open Access Publication